D2-mods/D2-Mira/d2-mira/readme.txt

 --

 Updates:
+v4.5
+- IWD2/IWD2EE mod: This mod is compatible with IWD2EE.
+Install this mod after IWD2EE and before the compatibility patch.
+The patch adds 1-2 effects on the items from this mod (ex. can add damage resist to Big Metal Unit).
+- Items traded away will (mostly) be destroyed now, instead of staying in the NPC's inventory.
+- EEs/BG2 engine: Gold given to NPCs by dialogue will be removed now, instead of adding to gold drop if killed.
+- classic IWD1: Fixed fake/duplicated Evasion messages for some ammo. (note: for Scorcher, secondary targets get an Evasion check, this is part of the projectile itself).

 v4.4
 - BG2 (classic):
 	- Now compatible with classic BG2 and mods using the engine (tested with GOG version of BG2/ToB).
 Content for BG2 is identical to BG2EE.
 If ToBex is installed, Scorcher and Frag Grenade will ignore Mirror Image (similar to EEs).
 	- For BGT, all BG1 content is available and confirmed working.
 I have not done any testing with Tutu or EasyTutu, but the installer accounts for Tutu area codes (starting in "FW"), so it will probably work.
 	- The "Start with core items" option should work with most total conversions using the BG2 engine.
 - Updates:
 	- Added component: Adjust ammo charges (default is unlimited).
-Can set max to 120, 80, or 40.
+Can set max per day to 120, 80, or 40.
 This patch affects all ammo added by this mod, and will update charges for any instance of gaining the ammo (stores, dialogue, scripts).
 	- Added extra journal entry for IWD2 (previously only had 1 entry).
 - Maintenance:
 	- BG2/BG2EE: Quest journal entries will now be removed after quest is done, except the final "completed" entry.